lihaoyi/macropy/readme.md

 Note that all of these examples are **macros**; that is, they hold no special place in MacroPy.
 They are placed in [macropy](macropy) and [macropy/experimental](macropy/experimental), separate from the Macropy core in [macropy/core](macropy/core).
 All of these are advanced language features that each would have been a massive effort to implement in the [CPython](http://en.wikipedia.org/wiki/CPython) interpreter.
 Using macros, the implementation of each feature fits in a single file, often taking less than 100 lines of code.

-Feel free to open up a REPL and try out the examples in the console; simply `import macropy.core.console`, and most of the examples should work right off the bat when pasted in!
+Feel free to open up a REPL and try out the examples in the console; simply `import macropy.console`, and most of the examples should work right off the bat when pasted in!

 Case Classes
 ------------